 I would be remiss not to mention (perhaps) the most famous English language food blogger in Buenos Aires, Allie Lazaar, and her blog Pick Up the Fork.
 Her site and restaurant guide, which you can conveniently filter by type of food and neighborhood, have saved me in times of crippling indecision over dinner, not to mention introduced me to places I might not have otherwise stumbled upon.

-I’ve linked to each establishment I’m recommending’s Tripadvisor page, or if there isn’t one, their Facebook page or some other helpful reference.
+I’ve linked to each establishment I’m recommending’s Tripadvisor page, or if there isn’t one, their Facebook, Instagram, or another helpful reference.
 If I have a particular tip about the place apart from the basic description that will help you enjoy your experience there, I’ve included that as well.
 The restaurants are not in any particular order, with the exception of the first seven which are the top because they are expensive tasting menus (depending on your budget, I’d pick one of the five to visit while you’re in Buenos Aires).

 Without further ado…